 There must have been an angel looking over us this day.
 It was the week before Christmas and one must have been sent over early to look after us for as I parked the car the rain relented.
 It was still drizzly but not the deluge that had accompanied us on the car journey.
 We prepared for the off by putting on our wet walking gear.
 It takes a lot to stop Steve and I walking and only during an infamous snowstorm on Buckden had we ever been forced to turn back.
 And so we set off in fine rain but that angel I mentioned soon got to work and the rain miraculously stopped.
 To be safe we kept the rain gear on for some time but we were not to need it.
 The rain was done for the day.
 Our walk took us from Lofthouse to Upper Nidderdale by following closely by the side of the young River Nidd upstream towards Scar House Reservoir.
 The scenery was beautiful and the walking solitary as it usually is here.

 Nidderdale is overlooked and much underrated by walkers and visitors due to an anomaly which saw the Nidderdale area excluded from the Yorkshire Dales National Park which it borders.
 Their loss, our gain.
 We followed the river upstream looking to it often as its waters ran briskly over small waterfalls in sections and then totally disappeared in others. we could cross with ease on many sections as the water had simply gone underground.
 This area of Nidderdale is popular with potholers and cavers who come to explore the vast Goyden Pot system of potholes.
 As we walked on the river bed we came across lots of the potholers entrance points.
-We were not tempted underground though, our beauty was above ground as we walked past Goyden Pot and Manchester Pot before turning a dog leg in the river valley at New Houses.
+We were not tempted underground though, our beauty was above ground as we walked past Goyden Pot, Manchester Pot and Frog Pot before turning a dog leg in the river valley at New Houses.
 Here we passed by a lovely Packhorse Bridge and peered up towards the moors which we could now clearly see were covered in a dusting of snow.
 We were excited, we love walking in snow and headed towards it.

 During our walk along the valley our peace had been broken.
 As we passed the potholing systems we had began to hear gunfire and as we progressed further up the valley it became louder and more frequent.
 The Christmas wild bird shoot was in full swing.
 As we passed New Houses we could clearly see the beaters with their yellow fluorescent jackets and red flags frantically tramping and waving their flags as they walked in orderly fashion down the moor scaring the pheasant and grouse from cover into the path of the firing line.
 And they call that sport!
 Steve and I were unimpressed and continued on our walk.
 On passing New Houses we entered a field full of sheep.
 Usually they keep clear of us but not this time.
 On entering the field the flock immediately sprinted towards us and despite our calls to disperse they remained close.
 Steve decided to give them a lecture (see picture above) during which they stood attentive.
 What a guy, he can even talk to the animals!
 I think they expected him to deliver more than just an interesting speech though and probably left disappointed.